james-may2553/MarketPrediction/README.md

 # MarketPrediction

  Data_Pipeline.py:
+    ---- Grabs data, creates features and labels for model to be trained on----

     1. Create all of the directory file paths for the files to be saved later
     2. Takes in all of the data in the form of a CSV.
 Cleans the data by making sure that all columns necessary are there and drops rows that are missing any values.
 Data comes in the form of information on specific publically traded stocks as well as macroeconimic factors
     3. Computes trading days, allowing us to only look at days that we are able to make trades